Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Operating drone at 200 feet or lower over private land without permission (SF 34)
+Drone trespass at 200 feet or lower over private land that substantially interferes with owner use (SF 34)

 ClassificationClass B Misdemeanor